 ETA: As Bryan points out in the comments below…newer agents won’t take just anything.
 Newer agents have to build reputations and go out with great projects, so it isn’t necessarily easier to get past the threshold of a newer agent.
 And established agents will work with stellar debuts, too!
 Bottom line, as it is in any other post on my blog: write a great book!

-An issue came up in the comments about my recent catch-22 post.
-Christine asked about “closed” house editors (those who do not accept unsolicited or unagented submissions) who go to conferences and request materials or open up submissions to conference attendees only.
+Christine asked about “closed” house editors (those at big publishers who do not accept unsolicited or unagented submissions) who go to conferences and request materials or open up submissions to conference attendees only.

 Editors Are Also On The Hunt For Talented Writers